goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

     >>> browser.getControl(label='Text Control') # equivalent
     <Control name='text-value' type='text'>

-If you request a control that doesn't exist, the code raises a LookupError:
+If you request a control that doesn't exist, the code raises a `LookupError`:

     >>> browser.getControl('Does Not Exist')
     Traceback (most recent call last):